Sabrina4455/Sabrina4455Tutorial/page3.md

 ![Advantages](https://crjdesign.co.uk/wp-content/uploads/2018/11/vectorvsbitmap.jpg)

-# Disadvantages Of Vector Images
+# Disadvantages of vector images

 There are many disadvantages of using vector images: